 Whether it’s fixing bugs or enhancing your Java code, we’re here to help.
 Get in touch for reliable & professional Java development services!

-Regular code reviews or pair programming sessions can help catch potential null pointer issues early.
-Another developer might spot a risky piece of code that could lead to a NullPointerException before it becomes a problem.
+Regular code reviews or pair programming sessions can catch potential null pointer issues early on.
+Another developer might see risky code that could cause a NullPointerException before it becomes a problem.

 Unit Testing